Ares-Developers/Ares-docs/new/operator.rst

   Specifies the :type:`InfantryType` that must be among the :type:`TechnoType`'s passengers before the :type:`TechnoType` will function.
 If ":value:`_ANY_`" (sans quotes) is specified then it doesn't matter which :type:`InfantryType` is inside as long as some :type:`InfantryType` is.
+Use :value:`none` to remove the requirement of having an operator.
+Defaults to :value:`none`.

 On the :type:`TechnoType` you will need to set :tag:`Passengers=1` (or higher)